ianxek/saczilla/saczilla/saczilla001_modified_fibo.md

 we compute rep + N times, instead of `rep * N` times : it's a logarithmic time reduction effect !
 So we go from `O(t)` to `O(log(t))`

-Reasoning with first order approximation, this is a gain of approximately `rep` : indeed, since `rep << N` we have `(rep * N)/(rep + N) ~= rep`.
+Reasoning with first order approximation, this is a gain of approximately a factor of `rep` : indeed, since `rep << N` we have `(rep * N)/(rep + N) ~= rep`.
 This means that the C code compiled with `gcc` should see a running time proportional to `rep` and the SaC code compiled with `sac2c` should take a running time very much independent of rep, because it is the computation controlled by `N` that takes the